count/hackathons/Space/Competition/README.md

 ### The Details 🤓

 The competition closes at **23:55 03/03/2019**.

-Winners will be revealed on the 4th of March from [@DataHackathons](https://twitter.com/DataHackathons).

 The competition data can be accessed from [WeTransfer](https://wetransfer.com/downloads/774ce83a5ade3848f36ca751372c353520190211123247/1284d3003d18d808d8b2044224bf05fc20190211123247/0383b7) or from [GitHub](https://github.com/count/hackathons/tree/master/Space/Data) (make sure you have [git-lfs](https://help.github.com/articles/installing-git-large-file-storage/) installed if cloning the repository).